 Should You Upgrade to A Keyless Entry?

-Additionally, keyless entry means you’re less likely to be locked out of your RV, and you and your family (kids included) can get into and out of the RV without having to carry keys.
-(And as a bonus, you won’t have to worry about losing your keys, either.)
+We think the upgrade to keyless entry is well worth the investment.
+First, keyless entry means greater security as noted above.
+Additionally, keyless entry means you’re less likely to be locked out of your RV, and you and your family (including kids) can easily get in and out of the RV without having to carry keys (and as a bonus, you won’t have to worry about your kids losing your keys, either).

 A great choice for going to a keyless entry locking mechanism is a unit from RVLock.
-They have several different options to fit the most common door latches (and they have an RV door lock fitment guide to help you determine which one is right for your RV).
+They have several different options to fit the most common door latches (and they have an online, interactive RV door lock fitment guide to help you determine which one is right for your RV).

 You know how we love a good DIY project, so let’s get to replacing your RV door latch!